Social Work England is the specialist regulator for social work in England.

-The purpose of Social Work England is to regulate social workers so that people receive the best possible support, whenever they might need it in life.
-This is your unique opportunity to be part of a brand new organisation that’s taking a new approach to regulating social workers in their vital roles.
+This is your opportunity to be part of a unique organisation taking a new approach to regulating social workers in their vital roles.

-We need partners to help make decisions at fitness to practise hearings should a concern raised about a social workers professional conduct, competence or health reach this stage.
-We will be looking for people with and without social work experience to chair hearing panels and be a panel member.
+Our partners help us make decisions at fitness to practise hearings should a concern be raised about a social worker’s professional conduct, competence or health.
+We will be looking for people with and without social work experience to chair hearing panels and be panel members.
 We will also be looking for legal advisers to listen to individual cases and provide independent legal advice to panels of decision makers and hearing participants.

 If you’ve never considered this type of work before, please don’t let that stop you from applying.
 If you want to help shape effective social work practice in England, this is your opportunity.
 Our training and support will help you along the way.

 Partners should represent the communities we support